MIROC-DOC/model_description/md_en/d-time.md

 $$

-and then perform the calculation with leap frog as usual, The occurrence of computation modes is reduced.
+and use leap frog as usual, it prevents the occurrence of the calculation mode.